Need to talk? Call 1800 882 436.

 How is hearing loss diagnosed?

-In Australia, babies have their hearing tested in the first few weeks of life.
+In Australia, babies have their hearing tested soon after birth.
 Most newborns are tested before they leave hospital to see if they need further testing.

 If you suspect your toddler or child has hearing loss, you can take them to your doctor.
-Your doctor may do some tests to help diagnose the type and extent of hearing loss.
+To diagnose the type and extent of hearing loss, they will examine your child.

-Babies and children with possible hearing loss can be referred to an audiologist (hearing specialist).
+Babies and children with possible hearing loss can be referred to specialists, such as:

 Understanding the cause of hearing loss will help determine the best treatment for your child.